James F. Cahill

 James F. Cahill (1926 – February 28, 2008) was one of the pioneers of scuba diving, in essence helping to create the sport and industry.

-Cahill was the first man to scuba dive in New England waters, one of the first UDTs and a co-founder of National Association of Underwater Instructors (NAUI) according to published accounts.
+Cahill was the first man to scuba dive in New England waters, one of the first UDTs and a co-founder of the National Association of Underwater Instructors (NAUI) according to published accounts.

 One account stated, "Cousteau invented (scuba diving), but Cahill introduced it to the United States."

 Career

 Cahill served as a Lieutenant in the United States Navy in both World War II and the Korean War, and joined one of the first classes of the U.S. Underwater Demolition Team, code-named the "Amphibious Rogers", which preceded the formation of the Navy SEALs.
 He served as head of Boston Harbor security for the U.S. Navy.
 At the end of his active naval career, Cahill transferred to the Virgin Islands to participate in the filming of the motion picture "Frogmen" and took an active lead in developing the commercial and recreational scuba diving industry.
 Cahill is widely credited as being the first person to scuba dive in New England waters, and possibly on the entire US Eastern seaboard.

 In the 1950s, Cahill founded the Hui Kai scuba training camp on Children's Island in Salem, MA along with his business partner Buster Crabbe, the then well-known original Tarzan actor.
-He also served as a consultant to the actor Lloyd Bridges during the popular television series of the late 1950s "Sea Hunt."
+He also served as a consultant to the actor Lloyd Bridges during the popular television series of the late 1950s, "Sea Hunt."
 Cahill then founded and served as the president of New England Divers, Inc., headquartered in Beverly, MA which became the nation's first and largest chain of commercial scuba diving stores and training centers.
 Cahill expanded New England Divers' operations to locations throughout the United States.